Due Date CalculatorOur due date calculator calculates your estimated due date from your last period, conception or ovulation date.

 EDDs calculated using Naegele's Rule differ slightly from each other depending on the particular months being counted but always result in a length of pregnancy that is close to or exactly 280 days.

-A pregnancy wheel is a simple device used by obstetricians and midwives to calculate due dates and gestational age.
-A pregnancy wheel may be used throughout pregnancy to track progress and for making prenatal appointments.
+A pregnancy wheel is a simple device traditionally used by obstetricians, doctors and midwives to calculate a woman's estimated due date and baby's gestational age.
+Pregnancy wheels are also available for purchase for home use.

-Pregnancy wheels have been used for decades but it is just as likely your obstetrician or midwife now uses a computer calculator such as Weeksduringpregnancy.com's calculator.
+Today, your obstetrician, doctor or midwife is more likely to use a computer calculator such as Weeksduringpregnancy.com's calculator.
 Pregnancy wheels and computer calculators are both based on LMP + 280 days.

 Adjusting for Short or Long Cycles

 Due dates based on formulas assume 28 day menstrual cycles.
 If a woman's cycle is shorter or longer than 28 days, a calculator can make the following adjustments to your due date: